 - Pour a little Rum Simple Syrup over each dish and serve garnished with a cherry and a few mint leaves.

-- Combine the water and sugar in a saucepan and stir well.
+- To make the syrup, combine the water and sugar in a saucepan and stir well.
 Heat to a boil, stirring to dissolve all the sugar.
 Boil, uncovered, for 3 minutes.

 - Take the syrup off the heat and add the mint and rum.
 Muddle, or crush, the mint leaves with a wooden spoon so they release their essential oils.